AbstractThinker0/tadabor/README.md

 This project is a web App that allows you to browse through the Quran and write your notes/reflections below the verses, everything will be saved in your browser.

-# For a desktop version check [tadabor-desktop](https://github.com/EnlightenCode/tadabor-desktop) repo.
+# For a desktop version check [github.com/EnlightenCode/tadabor-desktop](https://github.com/EnlightenCode/tadabor-desktop)

 ## Table of contents